Ashes and Embers, the book

 The book Ashes and Embers written by Floyd Favel and Designed by Alix Van Der Donckt-Ferrand is coming out soon in November 2022.

-The cover of the book “Writers from the Earth.
+The cover of the book “Writing from the Earth.
 The Indigenous Theater of Floyd Favel”, edited by Aneta Głowacka, Eugenia Sojka

 Writers from the ground.
 The indigenous theater of Floyd Favel , edited by Aneta Głowacka, Eugenia Sojka, SIW, Katowice 2021